codatio/codat-docs/docs/usecases/summary/automating-receivables.md

 For example, you can pull the following data from our endpoints:

-- `bankAccounts` to retrieve a list of bank accounts which can be mapped, enabling the user to dictate which bank account payments are received into.
+- `bankAccounts` to retrieve a list of bank accounts which can be mapped, enabling the user to specify which bank account payments are received into.
-- `accounts` to retrieve a list of accounts which can be mapped, enabling the user to dictate which GL account  income and any platform fees should be recorded against.
+- `accounts` to retrieve a list of accounts which can be mapped, enabling the user to choose which GL account income and any platform fees should be recorded against.
 - `trackingCategories` to retrieve a list of tracking categories which can be mapped, enabling the user to track income against identifiers which sit outside of their chart of accounts, including departments and locations.
 - `taxRates` to retrieve a list of tax rates which can be pushed against invoices.